Maple Dijon Chicken and Butternut Squash Dinner

 Why this Sheet Pan Chicken Butternut Squash Recipe is amazing…

 - This recipe is easy!
 The hardest part of this sheet pan dinner is chopping your chicken and vegetables.
-After that you toss everything in the maple dijon sauce, then transfer it all to a baking sheet and your hard work is done while it cooks to perfection.
+After that, you toss everything in the maple dijon sauce, then transfer it all to a baking sheet and your hard work is done while it cooks to perfection.

 - This sheet pan meal is loaded with good-for-you ingredients.
-You’ll get tons of nutrients from the butternut squash, Brussel sprouts, and onion while the protein from the chicken makes this a complete meal that will really fuel you.
+You’ll get tons of nutrients from the butternut squash, Brussels sprouts, and onion while the protein from the chicken makes this a complete meal that will really fuel you.